CodeWise-CS/codewise-curriculum/README.md

 # CodeWise Curriculum

 Welcome to the **CodeWise** curriculum repository!
-This repository hosts the learning materials, including videos, quizzes, courses, and career path data, designed to help users learn coding and advance their careers in technology.
+This repository hosts the learning materials, including videos, quizzes, courses, and career path data, designed to help users learn coding and advance their careers in computer science.

 ## **About CodeWise**

-CodeWise is a platform dedicated to empowering learners with accessible and comprehensive coding education.
-Whether you're a beginner starting from scratch or a professional looking to upskill, CodeWise offers content tailored to your learning goals.
+CodeWise is a free platform dedicated to teaching various programming languages and computer science principles to absolute beginners and help them reach an advanced level in any topic.

 This is kept **free** due to the open-source nature of our curriculum.
-Each topic in a course consists of various tutorial options, code compilation, and quizzes.
+Each topic in a course consists of various tutorial options, code compilation, exercises with solutions, and quizzes.

 ## **Curriculum Contents**